mohammadbutt/42_fdf/README.md

 # Error messages

-The user will get one of the following error messages if the file is not valid.
+The user will get one of the following error messages if the file is invalid.
 <img src= "https://github.com/mohammadbutt/42_fdf/blob/master/Media/invalid_messages.png">

 # Resources